IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/decision-graphs/index.rst

 Decision Graphs
 ===============

 The decision graph part of a questionnaire is composed of nodes.
 During the interview, the tagging engine is traversing the nodes of the decision graph.
-There are a few types of nodes, most of them are assiciated with an instruction to the engine.
+There are a few types of nodes, most of them are associated with an instruction to the engine.
 Nodes can have IDs.
-Currently, node ids are useful for referncing them from other nodes.
+Currently, node ids are useful for referencing them from other nodes.
 In the future, the ids will also be used for localization.

 Node Structure
 --------------